meriamsamy/Maze-Solver/README.md

 - Queue – for BFS traversal

 ---
-💡 Future Ideas
+## 💡 Future Ideas
-Add support for DFS and A* algorithms
+- Add support for DFS and A* algorithms
-Allow saving/loading custom mazes
+- Allow saving/loading custom mazes
-Add animation speed control
+- Add animation speed control

+---
+## 👩‍💻 Author
+Developed by Meriam Samy for coursework in introduction to artificial intelligence.